 Which allergy medicines are used in nasal sprays for allergy relief?

 Allergy sprays contain different types of medicines that treat allergy symptoms.
 Some contain nasal steroids.
-Others contain antihistamines, anticholinergics, leukotriene inhibitors, or decongestants.
-Still other nasal sprays contain allergy medicines such as mast cell inhibitors.
+Others contain antihistamines, anticholinergics, decongestants, and allergy medicines such as mast cell inhibitors.

 How do nasal steroids give allergy relief?

 Today, steroid nasal sprays are considered the most effective and underused medical treatment for controlling nasal allergy symptoms.
 Steroid nasal sprays give allergy relief for all nasal allergy symptoms (congestion and discharge).
 They are not associated with significant side effects.

 Steroids are medicines that fight inflammation and mucus production, reducing the reaction of nasal tissues to inhaled allergens, like pollen.
 Nasal steroids manage year-round allergic and nonallergic rhinitis.
 Nasal steroids can also treat nasal polyps that often cause obstruction and lead to nasal congestion and sinus infections.

 How do antihistamine and decongestant nasal sprays give allergy relief?